itzsaga/slack-list/README.md

 ## Contributing

+To add networks to the list add the needed information to `./src/data/list.js`.
+The list page builts from this JSON object.
+Also make sure you add an appropriate test to `./cypress/integration/idex_spec.js`.

 Bug reports and pull requests are welcome on GitHub at https://github.com/itzsaga/slack-list.
 If you would like to help with this project see our [Contributing](./CONTRIBUTING.md) doc for more info.

 ## License